 How long will it take?

 This necessarily is governed by aptitude, personal commitments, weather, and of course funds.
 The night rating must completed within six months or the training has to be repeated.
 Most people will complete within 5 hours over four flights.

 Southend Flying Club offers a fixed price for the Night Rating course, including landing fees.
 Contact us for current prices.
 The fixed price assumes you will reach the required standard within 5 hours.
 Additional training time is charged accordingly.

 Maintaining your licence privileges

-Your rating will be valid so long as your licence and experience are current.
+Your night qualification is valid for life.
 To be able to carry passengers at night you will be required to have completed 3 take-offs and 3 landings as pilot in command, in the last 90 days, 1 take off and 1 landing must have been completed at night.